OCyberLab/Ametis/detailed_readme_1.md

 ```

 ### CIC Dataset
-To run the feature selection experiment for the CICIoT2023 dataset, use the `feature_selection_exp_CIC.py` script.
-Ensure that the CICIoT2023 dataset is located in the `datasets/CIC/` folder.
+To run the feature selection experiment for the CIC dataset, use the `feature_selection_exp_CIC.py` script.
+Ensure that the CIC dataset is located in the `datasets/CIC/` folder.

 Command:
 ```bash